zwn/osgar/doc/sphinx/howto.rst

 there are some common features.
 If you are lucky and have some commonly used machine and sensors, all you need to do is pick appropriate configuration at `osgar/config <https://github.com/robotika/osgar/tree/master/config>`_ and that's it, you are ready.
 But typically this is not the case.
-So let's start with some hypothetical example, that you have differentially driven robot controlled over serial line.
-You have also GPS connected via USB.
+Let's start with GPS example and then with virtual differentially driven robot.

 Attaching GPS
 -------------

-We will start with GPS, which is more common and you can easily buy one for less than 20 USD (see `u-blox M8 <https://www.u-blox.com/en/product/neo-m8-series>`_ for example).
+We will start with GPS, which is relatively common sensor and you can buy one for less than 20 USD (see `u-blox M8 <https://www.u-blox.com/en/product/neo-m8-series>`_ for example).
 The GPS typically uses USB-serial converter and is available on some COM port on Windows and /dev/tty* on Linux.
 We can use